Daniel Dubois: Dubois vs. Usyk II

 Controversy within team Dubois unfolded as it was reported on the day of the fight, his father Stanley hosted an extravagant party at their Essex home.
 This prompted concerns regarding his preparation and mental state leading up to the match.
 Daniel was present at the party, which reportedly attracted around 70 guests, many of whom were not personally known to Daniel.
 Trainer Don Charles, defended the party and described it as more of a gathering rather than a typical party, with the intention of energizing Daniel before the fight.
 According to Charles, a similar gathering took place prior to Dubois' fight against Joshua, although there were fewer guests.
 The situation has sparked major worries among boxing enthusiasts and experts alike.
 Dubois arrived at the Stadium just under 90 minutes prior to his fight, a timing that many critics argue is inadequate for proper mental and physical preparation for a bout of this magnitude.
 While some viewed it as a well-meaning attempt to boost morale, others argued that it compromised Dubois' preparation and focus, leading to a disappointing outcome in the ring.
 The event became a focal point of discussion regarding the unconventional methods used by his team and the influence of his father in his boxing career.
 Charles stated an "internal inquest" would be held and questions would be asked by Queensberry Promotions.

 On 12 August, it was reported that Sam Jones has joined Team Dubois in an advisory capacity.
 Additionally, Kieran Farrell stepped down from his position as assistant trainer, having been in that role since March 2024.
-A few days later it was revealed that Dubois had parted ways with Don Charles and would train with Tony Sims moving forward.
+A few days later it was revealed that Dubois had parted ways with Don Charles and would train with Tony Sims moving forward, though Dubois would later reunite with Don Charles in January 2026.

-Comeback trail
+WBO heavyweight champion

 On 7 October 2025, the IBF confirmed a second heavyweight contender, as Dubois consented to an eliminator match against Frank Sanchez.
 The winner of the bout would be in position to challenge the undisputed champion Oleksandr Usyk.
 Prior to this agreement, the IBF had encountered refusals from additional contenders, including Filip Hrgovic, Efe Ajagba, and Moses Itauma, all of whom were mandated to face Sanchez.
 Both teams had until 22 October to finalize an agreement; if a deal was not reached, the bout will proceed to a purse bid.
 The fight was officially ordered the next day.
-Purse bids were scheduled for 13 November.
+Purse bids were originally scheduled for 13 November, however on 20 November, Queensberry stated that Dubois had changed his mind and pulled out of the negotiations.
+In a statement, they mentioned that the IBF eliminator held little value to Dubois, as it was fourth in line in terms of a mandatory shot to fight Usyk.